ulthiel/Champ/Readme.md

     [ 0  1]
 ```

+You can load all sorts of reflections groups with the following commands:

+* ExceptionalComplexReflectionGroup (groups G4 to G37 in Shephard–Todd notation)
+* SymmetricReflectionGroup
+* TypeBReflectionGroup
+* TypeDReflectionGroup
+* DihedralReflectionGroup
+* CyclicReflectionGroup
+* ImprimitiveReflectionGroup (groups G(m,p,n) in Shephard–Todd notation)

 <a name="che"></a>

 ## Rational Cherednik algebras

+The definitition of rational Cherednik algebras used in Champ is exactly the one by [Etingof–Ginzburg](https://arxiv.org/abs/math/0011114).
 It's best to begin with an example straightaway.

 ```C++
 //Create the rational Cherednik algebra for t and c generic (valued in a